|Table of Contents |

 During the inbound pre-flight briefing the Flight Manager shares with the crew the scores from the outbound sector.
 I therefore felt there was no reason why I shouldn’t share them with this group of crew from our inbound sector.
 Only on-board managers have access to the scores and comments.

-The reason for doing that was because three out of the four who worked in Economy had been with the company for less than twelve months.
-Crew member T who had recently been turned down for promotion was also working up in a supervisory role.
+My reason for doing that on this occasion was because three out of the four crew working in Economy had been with the company for less than twelve months.
+Crew member T who had recently been turned down for promotion was also working up as Purser.

 I was initially only going to email him because I thought he may be interested to know the scores for the flight but then decided to include Anna, Mia and Peter as well.
 I also copied in their line managers plus my own.
 Only one out of the four Crew Performance and Development Managers (crew line managers) replied.